Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: Effects of Modification to CDM Cosmology

 {The electron density field will also vary based on the redshift being considered and the morphology of the ionized bubbles \citep{furlanetto2005taxing,iliev2006simulating,zahn2007simulations,friedrich2011topology,shukla2016effects,furlanetto2016reionization,chardin2018self,chen2019stages,gazagnes2021inferring}.
 The patchy-kSZ is a result of the integrated Doppler-shifted scattering of CMB photons due to these ionized regions of different sizes across different redshifts.
 This scattering will depend on the size of the bubbles and redshift.
 Thus, the patchy-kSZ power spectrum at different multipoles ($\ell$) will get contributions from a range of redshifts, depending on the sizes of the bubbles being considered.
 The Limber approximation ($k\chi(z) \approx \ell + 1/2$) takes into account the varying scattering across these redshifts ($z$) due to different bubble morphologies, defined by the scale $k$.
 Hence, there will be an overall redshift-integrated electron density bias $b_e$ involved which will account for the electron density fluctuations based on the evolution of galaxies in the Universe, as well as their ionizing efficiencies \citep{paul2021inevitable}.
 The electron density bias will depend on the overall number of ionizations, and will be higher for higher ionization efficiencies, as there will be more electrons that will scatter the CMB photons.
 Thus, we model the change in patchy-kSZ power spectrum using the modified transverse momentum power spectrum as: }

 {

 We show the patchy-kSZ signal for the cases of $\Lambda$CDM (blue solid) and modified-$\Lambda$CDM (orange dot-dashed) in Fig. \ref{fig:kszk}.
 Using Limber approximation ($k \chi(z) \sim \ell + 1/2$), the scales $k > 0.1 \, \rm{Mpc}^{-1}$ at high redshifts $z > 6$ contribute at multipoles $\ell > 800$.
 If there are a higher number of massive halos at high redshifts than expected from $\Lambda$CDM, these will lead to enhanced matter density fluctuations, which will increase the peculiar velocity and electron density fluctuations at these redshifts.
 The modification scenario is shown in orange dot-dashed line, against the blue solid line for unmodified $\Lambda$CDM case.
 The increase in patchy-kSZ is evident at high multipoles due to enhanced velocity and electron density fluctuations.
 Also, the CMB power spectrum (green-dashed) is shown which dominates at low multipoles ($\ell < 3000$).
 Thus, any modification from $\Lambda$CDM scenario can be probed using multipoles $\ell > 3000$, requiring measurement of the patchy-kSZ signal at higher multipoles.
 With the current and upcoming detectors such as SO and CMB-S4, we will be able to measure the temperature power spectrum up to high multipoles of $\ell \sim 6000$.
 Thus, they will play a crucial role in being able to probe any such small-scale modifications in $\Lambda$CDM.
-Since the patchy-kSZ signal at different multipoles will depend on the redshifts and sizes of the ionized bubbles involved in scattering, probing the electron density bias at high multipoles will provide insight into the evolution of these ionized bubbles and the underlying galactic systems across different redshifts \citep{chen2023patchy,jain2024probing}. }
+Since the patchy-kSZ signal at different multipoles will depend on the redshifts and sizes of the ionized bubbles involved in scattering, probing the electron density bias at high multipoles will provide insight into the evolution of these ionized bubbles and the underlying galactic systems across different redshifts \citep{chen2023patchy,jain2024probing}. } { Since halo formation is a non-linear effect, we have included the non-linearity in the matter power spectrum $P_{\delta \delta}$ .
+The linear electron-density bias assumption is valid on scales greater than about a few Mpc when the galaxy properties are determined by the local environment.
+Since ionization is determined in the IGM surrounding the galaxies, this is a reasonable assumption, given the measurement uncertainties at very small scales (large $\ell$).}